alerta/alerta-docs/_build/html/_sources/configuration.rst.txt

 =============

 The following settings are configured on the Alerta server.
-For ``alerta`` CLI configuration options see :ref:`command-line reference <cli>` and for Web UI configuration options see :ref:`web UI reference <webui>`.
+For ``alerta`` CLI configuration options see the :ref:`command-line reference <cli>` and for Web UI configuration options see the :ref:`web UI reference <webui>`.

 The configuration file uses standard python syntax for setting variables.
 The default settings (defined in :file:`settings.py`) **should not** be modified